joelkwihangana/joelkwihangana/README.md

 < HelloWorld />

-about_me:
-  role: Technical Application Engineer with a DevOps soul
+Technical Application Engineer with a DevOps Culture where coding, automation, and precision meet purpose.
-  mindset: "Automate.
-Collaborate.
-Evolve."
-  stack: [Red Hat, Ubuntu, Kubernetes, Virtualization]
-  culture: "DevOps is not a job, it’s a way of thinking."

-bio: |
-  I thrive where code meets infrastructure.
-  My journey began with fixing systems, but evolved into building them better—
-  bridging reliability, automation, and innovation.

-  Experienced in diagnosing and resolving complex system, network, and storage challenges
-  across enterprise environments, always keeping performance, uptime, and trust at the core.
+Experienced in Red Hat, Ubuntu, Windows, Kubernetes, and virtualization, I focus on creating reliable and secure environments that support enterprise operations.

+I view DevOps as the art of uniting people, process, and technology to achieve continuous improvement.
-  Passionate about open source, cloud infrastructure, and the quiet art of making technology work seamlessly.
+Passionate about open source, automation, and building systems that work seamlessly and elegantly.
-  For me, DevOps isn’t just about pipelines or tools—it’s about people, process, and purpose.

-quotes:
+#keep_learning: true
+#automate_everything: yes
+#philosophy: "Build.
+Learn.
+Improve."

-  - "The best time to build a parachute isn’t after you’ve jumped; it’s before you even climb." – Ike Affam
-  - "Excellence happens not by accident.
-It is a process." – Dr. A.P.J.
+“The best time to build a parachute isn’t after you’ve jumped; it’s before you even climb.” – Ike Affam “Excellence happens not by accident.
+It is a process.” – Dr. A.P.J.
 Abdul Kalam